Difference Between Antioxidants and Antibodies

 Chemical diagram showing antioxidants donating an electron to a free radical.
 Bigstock_050221_Antio-272504797

 The human body constantly forms free radicals due to environmental factors, such as exposure to radiation, UV rays, tobacco smoke, and other forms of air and water pollution.
-But free radicals are also a by-product of several processes, taking place inside the human body.
+However, free radicals are also a by-product of several processes that take place inside the human body.
 It might come as a surprise that free radicals may also be produced in the body due to exercise.

 Moreover, free radicals are required for specific processes taking place in the body.
 For example, when the immune system gets charged up to fight any external invaders, such as a virus, it requires free radicals to damage the external intruder, such as a bacteria or virus.
 In all, free radicals are not always harmful.